 By default, the tool is not installed.
 This is signaled by this icon:

-With a click on “Install the tool”, you will be able to select the websites on which you want to activate it, so that information can be correctly reported to Heatmap.
+With a click on “Install the tool”, you will be able to select the projects on which you want to activate it, so that information can be correctly reported to Heatmap.

-Fill in the width of your website, in pixels (for example, 1024 px) and validate.
+Fill in the width of your site, in pixels (for example, 1024 px) and validate.

-Now the tool is set up for your website, you can use it when you launch your experiments!
+Now the tool is set up for your projects, you can use it when you launch your experiments!

 Launching the experiment